tonybajan/flake8-check-action/README.md

 ## Features

-* Configurable violations to fail on from the workflow YAML file
+* Configure path and relevant violations from the workflow YAML file
-* Reports failures using the GitHub Checks API, so you get rich annotations in your pull request
+* Reports failures using the GitHub Checks API for rich annotations in your pull request
-* Plugins included: as well as reporting violations from [pycodestyle](https://pycodestyle.readthedocs.io/en/latest/) and [pyflakes](https://github.com/PyCQA/pyflakes), also optionally run the checks from [flake8-breakpoint](https://github.com/afonasev/flake8-breakpoint), [flake8-bugbear](https://github.com/PyCQA/flake8-bugbear) and [flake8-logging-format](https://github.com/globality-corp/flake8-logging-format)
+* Plugins included: as well as reporting violations from [pycodestyle](https://pycodestyle.readthedocs.io/en/latest/) and [pyflakes](https://github.com/PyCQA/pyflakes), also optionally run the checks from [flake8-breakpoint](https://github.com/afonasev/flake8-breakpoint), [flake8-bugbear](https://github.com/PyCQA/flake8-bugbear) and [flake8-logging-format](https://github.com/globality-corp/flake8-logging-format).
+Enable them by selecting their error prefixes.

 ## Configuration